zulfadlizainal/engineer/docs/nr_embb/nr_embb_layer1.md

 #### CORESET

-1. CORESET = Control Resource Set
+1. CORESET = Control Resource Set.
-2. Semi-statically configured by RRC - Size, Location, Periodicty.
+2. Semi statically configured by RRC - Size, Location, Periodicty.
 3. In time domain can occupy - 1 to 3 symbols.
 4. In frequency domain can occupy in sets of 6 PRBs - Min 6 PRBs, Max 270 PRBs.
 5. Might not exist in all BWP - it is cell level config and UE specific.